310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Madara %}
 Oh?
-Alright then… How about we chat a little until it’s done roasting?
+Alright then… How about we chat a little until it’s done grilling?
 {% endbubble %}

 {% bubble Chiaki mgn %}